shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/unit-testing-in-solidity.md

 We have five test cases in total, two to validate that our constructor\(\) and addCandidate\(\) function work as expected, the other three to validate the functionality of the vote\(\) function.

-## Writing the unit-tests in Solidity.
+# Writing the unit-tests in Solidity

 Running `truffle init` in the previous article created the basic directories necessary for smart contract development.
 One of these directories is the `test` directory.
 We'll need to navigate to this directory as it is the specialized directory for test files: